abarbanell/abarbanell.github.io/_posts/2015-03-07-mono-raspberry.md

 the version number 4.1.0 looks strange as the [newest released version](http://www.mono-project.com/docs/about-mono/releases/) is 3.12.0 at this time .

 Anyway.
-We now the newest Mono now.
+We have the newest Mono now.

 ## Conclusion